Appendix C — Reaction Thermodynamics

 \(a_i\) | Thermodynamic activity of reagent \(i\). |

-\(j^\prime\) | As a subscript, denotes a specific reaction from a complete, mathematically independent subset of the reactions occurring in the system.
-As a summation or continuous product index, indexes the reactions that constitute a complete, mathematically independent subset of the reactions occurring in the system. |
+\(j^\prime\) | Index of a reaction in a complete, mathematically independent subset of the reactions occurring in the system. |

-\(n_i\) | Moles of reagent \(i\); an additional subscripted \(0\) indicates the initial moles of reagent \(i\). |
+\(n_i\) | Molar amount of reagent \(i\); an additional subscripted \(0\) indicates the initial molar amount of reagent \(i\). |

 \(x_i\) | Liquid phase mole fraction of reagent \(i\). |